-If the thought of answering this question gives you minor heart palpitations, you’re not alone.
-In fact, this question can trip up a lot of people, especially women and others who may not feel totally comfortable ‘selling’ themselves — though that's exactly what this question is asking a candidate to do.
+If this question just gave you heart palpitations, you’re not alone.
+In fact, this question trips up a lot of people, especially women and others who may not feel totally comfortable ‘selling’ themselves — though that's exactly what this question is asking a candidate to do.

 When recruiters or hiring managers ask this question, what they are really asking is: “Why are you a good fit for this position?”
 Therefore your answer should leave no room for doubt that you are not only a good fit for this position — you are the best person for the job.

 There is a lot of research about women struggling to self-promote.
 They're less inclined to talk about their achievements than men, in part because our culture often expects women to be modest and humble — and punishes us when we deviate from these expectations.
 And so it’s important to consider how to best answer this question while also bearing in mind this somewhat challenging context.

 In order to develop some strategies on how tackle this somewhat tricky question, Refinery29 asked three career coaches to share a strategy on how best to approach — and nail — this tough interview question.

 1. Illustrate How You’ll Bring Value To The Job

 "The best answer to this question is a detailed response as to how you will bring value in the position,” says Ariel Lopez, former recruiter, career coach, and founder and CEO of 2020Shift.

 Lopez explains that while most people tend to regurgitate what’s already on their résumé, candidates should dig deeper and really illustrate why and how they will be a great fit for the position.